-Actually, content is now more important than ever.
+Actually, it's now more important than ever.
 But not just any content.
 Social content will be judged by humans, not PageRank algorithms in search engines.
-Content will have to really contain value in order to drive some form of Return On Investment (ROI).
+Articles and media will have to really contain value in order to drive some form of Return On Investment (ROI).

-While search engines will index any content you create and add it to their SERPs (Search Engine Results Pages), humans in the social context will only spread content they deem worthy.
+While search engines will index anything you create and add it to their SERPs (Search Engine Results Pages), humans in the social context will only spread info they deem worthy.

-The benefits of creating content in the age of search engines were primarly to drive traffic via organic search.
-The benefits of creating content in the social context are:
+The benefits of writing in the age of search engines was primarily to drive traffic via organic search.
+The benefits of publishing in the social context are:

 - drive engagement

 In other words, content gives you a base from which to engage with people and become an influencer.
 By using it to start conversations, interact with other people, and spread your message, you can carve out a following that will help you to thrive.

 You can learn more about how to create socially catalytic content by reading this article entitled "Social catalyst: One blog post; ten thousand twitter followers".